p-zalejko/change-data-capture-example/slides.md

 - reliable (no dual writes!)
 - nice tool for integrastion with legacy systems
-- data lake and data warehouse
+- provides data for data lakes and data warehouses
 - `before` and `after` states in events

 ---